outputindustries/busroot-dau/README.md

 # Busroot DAU Firmware

-Firmware to turn the Arduino Opta into a robust, easy-to-use, data aquisition unit (DAU) for industrial applications.
-Featuring flexible input handling, MQTT communication, and 1000-frame circular buffer for maximum reliability.
+Firmware to turn the Arduino Opta into a robust, easy-to-use, data aquisition unit (DAU) for industrial analytics.
+Featuring simple input handling, MQTT communication, and 1000-frame circular buffer for maximum reliability in the case of connection drops.

 Supports communication over WiFi, Ethernet and the Blues Wireless for Opta (Cellular) device.

 Firmware can be uploaded from a web browser using WebDFU: [https://outputindustries.github.io/busroot-dau/](https://outputindustries.github.io/busroot-dau/)

+# Who is this for?

+Anyone looking for a reliable and straightforward way to capture data points from a shop floor or industrial environment.

 ![Arduino IDE Serial Monitor](./images/opta.png)